JuliaHealth/PubMedMiner.jl/README.md

     see http://www.ncbi.nlm.nih.gov/pubmed/advanced for help constructing the string
 * db_path: path to output database
 * article_max : Flag.
 If present it limits the maximum number of articles to return.
-If flag is removed, defaults to 600,000
+If flag is removed, defaults to maximum Int64
 * verbose: Flag - If present, the NCBI xml response files are saved to current directory

-###Map MESH Descriptors to UMLS concept
+### Build a MESH-descriptors to UMLS-concept MAP

 The previous search saves all MESH descriptors associated with a single article.
 `pubMedMesh2Umls.jl` looks up the UMLS semantic type associated with each of the MESH